29 iconic Met Gala looks from the best-dressed guests since 1973

 Versace's designs have come up several times on this list, and the siblings behind the brand are on here for their leather and gold look at the 1996 Met Gala.
 That year's theme was Christian Dior.

-Gianni Versace was the theme the following year, just months before he was killed outside his Miami Beach home.
+Gianni Versace was the theme the following year, months after he was murdered outside his Miami Beach home.

 His sister, Donatella Versace, took over the fashion house and has been a staple of the Met Gala since the 1990s.
 She dressed some of the biggest stars, and early photos show her arriving with Naomi Campbell in 1995 and posing for a photo with Madonna and Cher in 1997.